-These findings suggest that government transparency should reduce government spending, as voters will be able to hold incumbents accountable for profligate use of their tax dollars.
-However, transparency can also lead to greater spending by encouraging greater government effort.
+Academic research and activists suggest that greater financial transparency should lead to less use of tax incentives.
+However, one are of research finds that fiscal transparency can, in some circumstances, lead to greater spending by encouraging greater government effort.
 For example, Ferejohn (1999) links increased transparency to higher taxes and transfers.
 This is also consistent with work finding that transparency can increase trust in government and lead to higher levels of government spending (Alt, Lassen and Skilling, 2002; Alt and Lowry, 2010).
+We addresses this point in the conclusion, but we note that few pro-incentive interest groups, such as economic developers, were encouraging a vast increase in financial transparency.
+The most vocal opposition to GASB 77 were economic developments and state economic development agencies.